igrishaev/dynamodb/README.md

 make docker-up
 ```

-which spawns `amazon/dynamodb-local` image on port 8000.
-Then connect to the REPL
+It spawns `amazon/dynamodb-local` image on port 8000.
+Now connect to the REPL
-and run the API tests from Emacs like you usually do.
+and run the API tests from your editor as usual.

 Ivan Grishaev, 2023